-S/N Code Guidelines Code ID Response Explanation Boar d Governance 1 Induction and orientation are provided to incoming Board members on joining the Board.
-1.1.2 Complied Are there Board members holding staff appointments?
-No 2 Staff [] does not chair the Board and does not comprise more than one-third of the Board.
-1.1.3 3 There are written job descriptions for their executive functions and operational duties which are distinct from their Board roles.
-1.1.5 4 There is a maximum limit of four consecutive years for the Treasurer position (or equivalent, e.g Finance Committee Chairman or person on Board responsible for overseeing the finances of the charity).
-Should the charity not have an appointed Board member, it will be taken that the Chairman oversees the finances.
-1.1.7 Complied 5 All Board members submit themselves for re-nomination and re-appointment, at least once every three years.
+S/N Code guideline Code ID Response Explanation Board G overnance 1 Induction and orientation are provided to incoming governing board members upon joining the Board.
+1.1.2 Complied Are there governing board members holding staff 1 appointments? (skip items 2 and 3 if "No") No 2 Staff does not chair the Board and does not comprise more than one third of the Board.
+1.1.3 3 There are written job descriptions for the staff's executive functions and operational duties, which are distinct from the staff's Board role.
+1.1.5 4 The Treasurer of the charity (or any person holding an equivalent position in the charity, e.g. Finance Committee Chairman or a governing board member responsible for overseeing the finances of the charity) can only serve a maximum of 4 consecutive years.
+1.1.7 Complied If the charity has not appointed any governing board member to oversee its finances, it will be presumed that the Chairman oversees the finances of the charity.
+5 All governing board members must submit themselves for re-nomination and re-appointment , at least once every 3 years.
 1.1.8 Complied 6 The Board conducts self evaluation to assess its performance and effectiveness once during its term or every 3 years, whichever is shorter.
-1.1.12 Complied Are there Board member(s) who have served for more than 10 consecutive years?
-No 7 The charity discloses in its annual report the reasons for retaining Board member(s) who has served for more than 10 consecutive years.
-1.1.13 8 There are documented terms of reference for the Board and each of its Board committees.
-1.2.1 Not Complied Work in progress Conf lict of Interest 9 There are documented procedures for Board members and staff to declare actual or potential conflicts of interest to the Board.
-2.1 Complied 10 Board members do not vote or participate in decision-making on matters where they have a conflict of interest.
-2.4 Complied Stra tegic Planning 11 The Board periodically reviews and approves the strategic plan for the charity to ensure that the activities are in line with its objectives.
-3.2.2 Complied
+1.1.12 Complied Is there any governing board member who has served for more than 10 consecutive years? (skip item 7 if "No") No 7 The charity discloses in its annual report the reasons for retaining the governing board member who has served for more than 10 consecutive years.
+1.1.13 8 There are documented terms of reference for the Board and each of its committees.
+1.2.1 Not Complied Work In Progress Conflict of Interest 9 There are documented procedures for governing board members and staff to declare actual or potential conflicts of interest to the Board at the earliest opportunity.
+2.1 Complied 10 Governing board members do not vote or participate in decision making on matters where they have a conflict of interest.
+2.4 Complied Strategio c Planning 11 The Board periodically reviews and approves the strategic plan for the charity to ensure that the charity's activities are in line with the charity's objectives.
+3.2.2 Complied Human Resource and Volunteer 2 Management 12 The Board approves documented human resource policies for staff.
+5.1 Complied 13 There is a documented Code of Conduct for governing board members, staff and volunteers (where applicable) which is approved by the Board.
+5.3 Complied 14 There are processes for regular supervision, appraisal and professional development of staff.
+5.5 Complied Are there volunteers serving in the charity? (skip item 15 if "No") No 15 There are volunteer management policies in place for volunteers.
+5.7